Caring for a dog with an ACL injury can be a daunting experience!

 Some types of surgery have more complications than other types of surgery.

-You need someone to explain all of the different options and possible outcomes to you, and also tell you how each choice relates to your dog’s particular situation.
+You need to know all of the different options and possible outcomes available.
+More importantly, you also need to know how each choice relates to your dog’s particular situation.

 Dr. Marc Smith makes a point to explain all of the options and details during every consultation.